Your Weather Center

 The graph's vertical axis is altitude, given in millibars.
 See the table above for translation into altitude in feet.
 It is shown on a logarithmic scale; hence the "Log-P" in the term "Skew-T Log-P chart".

 The graph's horizontal axis is temperature, in degrees Centigrade.
 Note that on the graph itself, the vertical lines to indicate temperature slant to the right; hence the "Skew-T" in the term "Skew-T Log-P chart".
-The skewing reduces the graph's width and also makes it easier to understand at a glance.
+The skewing is due to the fact that the atmospheric temperature declines about two degrees per thousand feet increase.
+For any given temperature on the X axis, look vertically for the corresponding expected temerature at any given altitude: if it is 20 degrees Centigrade at 1000 feet, expect the temperature at 10,000 feet to be 2 degrees.

 The Chart's Contents